Ready, Mr. Muzak?: portrait of Maj. Gen. George Owen Squier

 He was accused of brainwashing the public in the 1950s, but who wasn’t?
 In the 60s and 70s, demand for Muzak became so huge that it found its way back into our most personal and holy sanctum, the private home.

 Major General George Owen Squier was buried when he died (not before, though some were tempted) beside his mentor and protégé Major Uptick, in Arlington National Cemetery, which makes him John F. Kennedy’s equal.
 But not JFK’s confederate – Robert E. Lee was the confederate, and the man who generously donated his vast front yard to become our nation’s most prestigious boneyard.
-Lee’s greatest achievement, perhaps.
+We thank you for this, Bobby.